MakeSchool-Tutorials/Makestagram-Swift-V3/P22-Enum-Router/content.md

 Open `PostService`.
 Using our new code we can change our `show(forKey:posterUID:completion:)` to the following:
 ```
 static func show(forKey postKey: String, posterUID: String, completion: @escaping (Post?) -> Void) {
-    let ref = FIRDatabaseReference.toLocation(.showPost(uid: posterUID, postKey: postKey))
+    let ref = DatabaseReference.toLocation(.showPost(uid: posterUID, postKey: postKey))

     // ...
 }
 ```

-Notice that we now have a type-safe, reusable way to reference and construct `FIRDatabaseReference` in our services!
+Notice that we now have a type-safe, reusable way to reference and construct `DatabaseReference` in our services!

 Now that we've gone through the process of creating enum cases with associated values twice, and refactored our `PostService.show(forKey:posterUID:completion:)` with our new code, try implementing the remaining cases in `MGLocation` for all the remaining locations used in our services.

 > [challenge]
 Create cases in `MGLocation` for the remaining locations used in our services.
-Then refactor your service layer to construct `FIRDatabaseReference` with your new router!
+Then refactor your service layer to construct `DatabaseReference` with your new router!

 <!--  -->